weirdpattern/tipit/tips/git/maintenance/import-repository.md

 $> cd my-repository.git
 ```

-3. Push the newly cloned repository using the `--mirror` option.
+4. Push the newly cloned repository using the `--mirror` option.
 ```bash
 $> git push --mirror https://newhost.org/myuser/my-repository.git
 ```

-4. Clean up the temporary clone.
+5. Remove the temporary clone.
 ```bash
 $> cd ..
 $> rm -rf my-repository.git
 ```

-5. If you wish to work on it, clone it (no bare option this time).
+6. If you wish to work on it, clone it (no bare option this time).
 ```bash
 $> git clone https://newhost.org/myuser/my-repository.git
 ```